agorakit/agorakit/ROADMAP.md

 - Allow groups to federate cross servers cross applications
 - Your idea could be here :)

+# Planed work
+The following items have been proposed for NGI funding :

+## Documentation
+- Provide more complete end user documentation including visuals if needed.
+- Provide better group admin documentation.
+- The goal is to cover at least all the user facing features of Agorakit in the docs.

+## Simplify hosting
+Attracting new developers and server administrators requires a simple, standardized installation workflow.
+- Docker/OCI containers and (docker-)compose are a suitable approach for that:
+    - provide a production compose setup
+    - provide a development compose setup if needed (currently using laravel sail which works fine but seems overkill)

+- document the process & alternatives (for example, I’d like to test if sqlite is an alternative for small instances, if it works, I’d provide a separate docker compose setup for this use case)

+## External members
+Allow people outside a closed group to contact the group.
+Either by web form, email or using a fediverse account (real inbox for groups).
+- Allow a group to publish public content (currently ical and rss are supported), provide a fediverse outbox at least for public content (public events including those in private groups are a good candidate)
+- This means extending users model & database to allow external users to be stored using their fediverse handle instead of email.
+This also means adding a new “external” role to group members.
+Finally it would be nice to have users authenticate using their fediverse account to reduce friction shall they want to join a group.
+- The way an external request (from someone outside a group) would be handled could be inspired by Basecamp external client feature.
+Basically, when an “external” person contacts a group, a new discussion is created, labeled as “from an external person”, the group can discuss as usual, and the whole discussion is sent to the external person as well.

+## Federation
+Allow groups to communicate with the Fediverse.
+Paves the way for a more complete Fediverse integration.
+- Search, test, choose, add an activitypub library
+- Outbox for groups containing public events
+- Auth & external contact from activitypub

+## Mobile
+Agorakit is already a progressive web app that can be “installed” on mobile and desktop.
+Roughly 40% of users are on small screen, the UI need to be enhanced.
+Users expect to receive notifications in real-time with a mobile application like Agorakit.
+- Native mobile notifications using web push notifications + user interface to configure those (same way as emails notification preference UI).
+- Check all pages on mobile and fix readability / layout

 # Additional ideas
 Those would be good to implement at some point but are not yet prioritized.
 Let's collect here all the (wild or not) ideas.